-- 1. The Registration Standards Committee (RSC), the Quality Assurance Committee (QAC), the Finance Audit and Remuneration Panel (FARP), the Privy Council and Governance Panel (PCGP), International Advisory Panel (IAP), Management Panel (MP), Education and Skills Advisory Panel (ESAP) and the Group B and C Panel shall be established by the Board as standing committees and panels. - 2.
-The Chair of each standing committee shall be, appointed from the Board. - 3.
-The Chair of each standing panel may, but is not required to be appointed from the Board with the exception of the Management Panel which will be chaired by the CEO. - 4.
-With the exception of the Management Panel (MP), the duration of the appointment of a Chair of one of the standing committees or panels will be usually for a term of 3 years, and the Board may renew this term once. - 5.
-Should a Board member's term of office as Chair of one of the standing committees or panels exceed their term of office as a Board member the balance of this term may then continue with the individual as an additional non-voting member of the Board only until the end of the duration of their term as committee/panel Chair. - 6.
-If exceptional circumstances arise and continuity of an individual with specific skills, experience or competencies in the role of panel or committee Chair appointed from the Board is considered to be vital, a further term of office as a non-voting Board Member of an absolute maximum of 3 years may be authorised by the Board. - 7.
-Each committee and panel shall have Terms of Reference approved by the Board and reviewed at regular intervals and at least annually. - 8.
-As a requirement of their licence, Licensees shall nominate competent volunteers as members of these committees and panels, particularly the QAC's Liaison Officers.
+- 4. The Chair of such bodies may, but is not required to be appointed from the Board. - 5.
+The duration of the appointment of a Chair of such bodies will be usually for a term of three years, and the Board may renew this term once. - 6.
+Should a Board member's term of office as a Chair of such bodies exceed their term of office as a Board member the balance of this term may then continue with the individual as an additional non-voting member of the Board only until the end of the duration of their term as Chair. - 7.
+If exceptional circumstances arise and continuity of an individual with specific skills, experience or competences in the role of Chair of a committee, sub-committee, panel, or forum is considered to be vital, a further term of office as a non-voting Board Member of an absolute maximum of three years may be authorised by the Board. - 8.
+Terms of Reference shall be reviewed at regular intervals, at least annually, by the Board or a standing committee.
+A committee, sub-committee, panel, and forum shall not approve its own terms of reference. - 9.
+As a requirement of their licence, Licensees shall nominate competent professionally registered volunteers as members of these committees, sub-committees, panels and forums..
 The volunteers' objectives include, but are not limited to: - a.
 To contribute to the maintenance of standards; - b.
 The exchange of good practice; and - c.
 To support Continuous Performance Improvement.